Long-term

 Fostering Allowances

-You’ll receive generous fostering allowances for every week a child or young person is in your care, designed to reward your professionalism and commitment.
+You’ll receive a generous fostering payment for every week a child or young person is in your care, designed to reward your professionalism and commitment.

 Other types of fostering